 - 1 teaspoon sugar

-Wrap in a spring roll pastry.
+Wrap a tablespoon of the mixture in each spring roll pastry.
 For steps on how to wrap spring rolls, click here.

-Drain and serve hot with a sweet chili sauce or ketchup as a dipping sauce.
-Enjoy!!!
+Serve hot with sweet chili sauce or ketchup as a dipping sauce.
+Enjoy!